 A MCVideo user triggers its MCVideo client to trigger a remote video push, which requests a second MCVideo client to push a video to a third MCVideo client or to a MCVideo group.

 Off-network remote video push works without involving the network.

+Off-network video push communications are based on ProSe capabilities as described in clause 7.x.

 * * * Next change * * *